samsont/Visual-Studio-Natvis-File-for-Image-Watch/README.md

 # Debugging CV Algorithms for custom image types in Visual Studio

 Let's say you have a custom image type, e.g. Image<unsigned short,4> for a 4-channel unsigned short image.
 When programming in visual studio, you really want to be able to see your image to tell if your algorithms are working.
 To do that you want to use Image Watch from Microsoft Research (http://research.microsoft.com/en-us/um/redmond/groups/ivm/imagewatchhelp/imagewatchhelp.htm ).
-You also want a custom natvis file.
+You also want a custom natvis file, which is described in the linked document.

 This project shows a simple natvis file which does the job.
 I dropped it in C:\Users\samson\Documents\Visual Studio 2013\Visualizers .
 Every time you start a debugging session that file is reloaded.